apple/swift-homomorphic-encryption/Sources/HomomorphicEncryption/HomomorphicEncryption.docc/HomomorphicEncryption.md

 This scheme can be configured to support post-quantum 128-bit security.

 > Warning: BFV does not provide IND-CCA security, and should be used accordingly.
+> Therefore, no information about each decrypted ciphertext should be sent back to the server.
+> In particular, the noise budget of a ciphertext (computed via `noiseBudget`) **must not** be forwarded to any other party.
+> Sharing the decrypted ciphertext or noise budget acts as an oracle that can be used to recover the secret key.
-> In particular, as little information as possible about each decrypted ciphertext should be sent back to the server.
-To protect against a malicious server, the client should also validate the decrypted content is in the expected format.
+> To protect against a malicious server, the client should also validate the decrypted content is in the expected format.
->

 > Consult a cryptography expert when developing and deploying homomorphic encryption applications.

 ## Topics